hbowden/nextgen/README.md

 Below is an example of running nextgen as a syscall fuzzer.

-sudo ./nextgen --syscall --out /file/path/to/create/output/directory.
+`sudo ./nextgen --syscall --out /file/path/to/create/output/directory`

 To use the syscall fuzzer without probes and the genetic algo pass --dumb.

-sudo ./nextgen --syscall --dumb --out /file/path/to/create/output/directory.
+`sudo ./nextgen --syscall --dumb --out /file/path/to/create/output/directory`

 Nextgen will be ported to other operating systems besides `FreeBSD` and `OSX` and will be implemented in this order `illumos`, `Linux`, `OpenBSD`, and finally `NetBSD`.
 Porting Nextgen is mainly a matter of on having a working libdtrace available on your platform.